cypress-io/cypress-documentation/content/guides/dashboard/runs.md

 ## Cancel run

-You can cancel a run currently in progress from the Dashboard.
+You can cancel a run currently in progress from Cypress Cloud.
 Runs can only be canceled by members of the project.

 ### To cancel a run